rlawrenc/cosc_304/labs/lab7/nodejs/README.md

 # COSC 304 - Introduction to Database Systems<br>Lab 7: Building a Database-enabled Web Site using Node.js

-**For this assignment, please follow the setup instructions located in the [assign/setup\(assign/setup)] directory.**
+**For this assignment, please follow the setup instructions located in the [assign/setup](assign/setup) directory.**

 ## Example 1

-Here is the code to show "Hello World!" using PHP:
+Here is the code to show "Hello World!" using Javascript:

 ```javascript
 const express = require('express')